Apply Now & FAQs

 Resident Assistants are (generally) continuing students that reside in accommodation to provide support and guidance to other residents.
 They do this by building community, planning events, responding to enquiries and undertaking tasks that contribute to the smooth running of their accommodation site.

 We are seeking enthusiastic and motivated individuals who want to help others and give back to the university community while developing skills and having fun.
 You can learn more about the responsibilities of the role and the attributes we are seeking by reading the role description.

 RAs will be required to complete online training on appointment to the role.
-Contractual dates for the role for undergraduate RAs then commence on the 31st August 2022, and will end on the undergraduate student lease end date (2nd June 2023).
-For postgraduate RAs the role will commence on the 31st August, and will end on the postgraduate lease end date, 1st September 2023.
+Contractual dates for the role for undergraduate RAs then commence on the 1st of September 2023, and will end on the undergraduate student lease end date (31st of May 2024).
+For postgraduate RAs the role will commence on the 1st of September 2023, and will end on the postgraduate lease end date, 1st September 2024.

 RAs must be able to attend mandatory training on appointment to the role and must be available in-person with any isolation requirements completed during the January arrivals period (typically the first full week of January.
 RAs will be provided with accommodation for the full duration of contractual dates.

 Resident Assistants are not classed as employees at the University of Edinburgh but instead receive a 75% discount on a standard room in exchange for the role they undertake within university accommodation, as set out in their role description.
 As such the exact amount varies depending on which accommodation site they are placed at but this equates to approximately £3,000 to £6,000 of remuneration across the undergraduate year.
 RAs placed at Pollock Halls also receive a 75% discount on the cost of catering as this is included in the cost of their accommodation.